 Introduction

-VERI*FACTU is a fiscal initiative by the Spanish Tax Agency (AEAT) that requires businesses to report invoices through certified software.
+VERI*FACTU is is a fiscal initiative by the Spanish Tax Agency (AEAT) that requires businesses to report invoices through certified software.
 The system generates unique identifiers for each invoice and creates digitally signed XML files that are submitted to the tax authorities.

 Prerequisites